Team Activities

 Watts Branch Flood Risk Management Study

 The District of Columbia Silver Jackets has completed a multi-year flood risk management study for neighborhoods along Watts Branch, which is a tributary of the Anacostia River, in the northeast corner of the District of Columbia.
-These neighborhoods are in a special flood-hazard area (within the 100-year floodplain) and consist of high-density residential and non-residential structures and critical infrastructure with vulnerable populations, including a public housing development.
-These high-risk flood zone areas will likely expand even further considering the effects of climate change.
-A flood in an area with vulnerable populations can have a devastating impact on the residents and community, including the loss of jobs and displaced residents.
+These neighborhoods are in a special flood-hazard area (within the 100-year floodplain) and consist of high-density residential and non-residential structures and critical infrastructure, including a public housing development.
+These high-risk flood zone areas will likely expand even further.
+A flood in an area with lower resiliency can have a devastating impact on the residents and community, including the loss of jobs and displaced residents.

-The study assessed existing flood risks and future flood risks due to climate change; updated floodplain maps which will allow the community and local organizations to better understand their flood risk; identified individual and watershed-wide flood risk management strategies and neighborhood climate-resilience policies and strategies; and study partners participated in outreach activities to raise awareness of flood risk and promote risk-reduction actions.
+The study assessed existing flood risks and future flood risks; updated floodplain maps which will allow the community and local organizations to better understand their flood risk; identified individual and watershed-wide flood risk management strategies and neighborhood climate-resilience policies and strategies; and study partners participated in outreach activities to raise awareness of flood risk and promote risk-reduction actions.

 Partner agencies include the U.S. Army Corps of Engineers; D.C.
 Office of Planning; D.C.
 Water; D.C.
 Department of Energy and Environment; Department of Consumer and Regulatory Affairs; D.C.
 Homeland Security and Emergency Management Agency; Environmental Protection Agency; National Weather Service; Federal Emergency Management Agency; U.S. Geological Survey; and Georgetown University.